syncfusion-content/wpf-docs/wpf/SfDiagram/Interaction.md

 ![](Interaction_images/Interaction_img5.jpeg)

-* `SelectorChangedEvent` will notify you the OffsetX, OffsetY, Height, Width, Rotate Angle and iteraction state with their old and new values.To explore about arguments, please refer to [SelectorChangedEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SelectorChangedEventArgs.html) .
+* `SelectorChangedEvent` will notify you the OffsetX, OffsetY, Height, Width, Rotate Angle and interaction state with their old and new values.To explore about arguments, please refer to [SelectorChangedEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SelectorChangedEventArgs.html) .

 ### Select/Unselect the elements programmatically